rfhb/ctrdata/README.md

   con = db)
 ```

+  - Result-related trial information

-Get some details on results - note how fields are used with slightly
+Analyse some result details; note how information fields are used with
-different approaches:
+slightly different approaches:

 ``` r
 # Get all records that have values in all specified fields.